Corrosion and Erosion Protection of Heat Exchanger Components On-Site with Metal Alloy Upgrade Coatings

 We protect shell and tube heat exchanger components from aggressive erosion, corrosion, and metal wastage by upgrading the surface metal alloy in-situ, on-site, using IGS high velocity thermal spray (HVTS) coating solutions.
 The installation of IGS HVTS claddings as an erosion/corrosion mitigation strategy reduces the future maintenance costs, repair requirements, and downtime of heat exchangers operating with aggressive chemicals or flow parameters.
 We pair our proprietary coating technology with the unmatched site experience of IGS to execute projects to strict quality standards in tight time schedules on shutdown / turnaround critical paths.
 We spray metal alloy coatings in the USA, Europe, Middle East, India, and other parts of the world.

 Heat Exchangers in the Refinery and Petrochemical Processes

-Wherever there is a requirement to transfer energy from one production stream to another (whether it is from a liquid, vapor, or gas), to raise or lower the process fluid temperature, a of heat rxchanger will be used.
+Wherever there is a requirement to transfer energy from one production stream to another (whether it is from a liquid, vapor, or gas), to raise or lower the process fluid temperature, a heat exchanger will be used.
 There are many designs of heat exchangers, and the equipment has many names in a refinery or petrochemical plant (phase change units, reboilers and condensers, waste heat recovery units, hot gas boilers, etc.).
-The most common types are shell and tube heat exchangers, where within the shell section, multiple tubes pass through, enabling the transfer of heat from the shell side fluids to the tube side fluids.
+The most common types are shell and tube heat exchangers.
+Within the shell section, multiple tubes pass through, enabling the transfer of heat from the shell side fluids to the tube side fluids.